-In addition, we have entered into a "double-trigger" severance agreement with each of Messrs.
-Smith and Waldron, pursuant to which each executive is entitled to certain cash benefits and accelerated vesting of equity awards in the event of a qualifying termination following a change in control, subject to the executive's execution of a release agreement acceptable to us.
+In addition, we entered into a "double-trigger" severance agreement with each of Messrs.
+Smith and Waldron, pursuant to which each executive would be entitled to certain cash benefits and accelerated vesting of equity awards in the event of a termination without cause or a resignation for good reason following a change in control, subject to the executive's execution of a release agreement acceptable to us.
+Finally, pursuant to the BioAtla, Inc. Management Change of Control Severance Plan, Dr. Sievers and Mr. Vasquez are each entitled to certain cash benefits and accelerated vesting of equity awards in the event of a termination without cause or a resignation for good reason following a change in control, subject to the executive's execution of a release agreement acceptable to us.
+Finally, pursuant to the BioAtla, Inc. Management Change of Control Severance Plan, Dr. Sievers and Mr. Vasquez are each entitled to certain cash benefits and accelerated vesting of equity awards in the event of a termination without cause or a resignation for good reason following a change in control, subject to the executive's execution of a release agreement acceptable to us.
 These arrangements are considered "double-trigger", as they require both a change in control as well as a qualifying termination of employment.
-Our Compensation Committee believes that "double-trigger" provisions preserve morale and productivity, and encourage executive retention in the event of a change in control.
-These provisions are considered a typical component of a competitive executive compensation program for executives among our 2021 peer group.
+Our Compensation Committee believes that "double- trigger" provisions preserve morale and productivity, and encourage executive retention in the event of a change in control.
+These provisions are considered a typical component of a competitive executive compensation program for executives among our 2022 peer group.